 Our Favorite Option:

-Our two favorite picks for the best Super Bowl betting sites online are MyBookie and BetUS.
+Our two favorite picks for the best Super Bowl betting sites online are BetUS and BetOnline.
 Click in the links below so you can check out these betting apps.

 The most well-known option for how to bet on the Super Bowl is brick and mortar sportsbooks.
 This might be a sportsbook attached to a casino or a stand-alone bookmaker.
 Either way, these in-person establishments allow you to join other patrons and make wagers face to face.